 - You can check the balance and transaction history of your Touch ‘n Go cards in this app.

 - You can pay the $20 road charge (RC) from this app automatically after you collect your VEP tag.
 If you eWallet balance is not sufficient, Touch ‘n Go card saved in the app will be used as a failover.

-But, you can NOT top up Touch ‘n Go card in the Touch ‘n Go eWallet app.
+But, you can NOT top up the Touch ‘n Go card in the Touch ‘n Go eWallet app.

 You can NOT convert (or transfer) your eWallet balance to any Touch ‘n Go cards.

-So, you still have to top up (reload) Touch ‘n Go card in Touch ‘n Go kiosks/counters, convenience stores, Watson, Tesco, petrol stations and many other locations.
+So, you still have to top up (reload) your Touch ‘n Go card in Touch ‘n Go kiosks/counters, convenience stores, Watson, Tesco, petrol stations and many other locations.

 Do you know how to get a Touch ‘n Go card as a Singapore driver?
 Do you know how to get a free Touch ‘n Go card in Malaysia?